ncsunb/InterPro-Tools/README.md

 pip3 install requests
 ```
 ```
-# when you which to deactivate your virtual environment after you are done using it, use this command:
+# when you wish to deactivate your virtual environment after you are done using it, use this command:
 deactivate
 ```
 That should be it!